 - In the Codename: Kids Next Door episode "Operation: C.A.K.E.D.-F.I.V.E." the unfrozen Numbuh 19th Century is perplexed by the notion of cake and ice cream going together.

 - Both played straight and inverted in Futurama.
-Fry adapted surprisingly well to the weirdness that the future has to offer.
+Fry adjusts surprisingly quickly to the weirdness that the future has to offer.
 His old girlfriend froze herself so she could be with Fry, but she's scared and nervous over just about everything.
-She points out that Fry fits in so well in the future because of how he didn't fit in back in the past.
+She points out that Fry was able to adapt so well to the future because of how he didn't fit in back in the past.